Jayadratha/DevoTG_GSoC/README.md

 ### Related Publications
 Please also cite the original data sources:
-- Witvliet, D., et al. (2021).
-Connectomes across development reveal principles of brain maturation.
-Nature, 596(7871), 257-261.
+- Witvliet, Daniel, et al. "Connectomes across development reveal principles of brain maturation."
+Nature 596.7871 (2021): 257-261.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## 🙏 Acknowledgments